Pleas download (click on the PDF logo to the left) and complete this packet prior to your visit.

 A cystoscope is a small, catheter like instrument with a lighted lens for viewing the inside of your urethra and bladder.
 The end of the scope has a small hand held camera attached so that the doctor may take pictures and you may view them if you wish on the computer screen.

-A cystoscope (please refer to the cystoscopy visit for details) is used to deliver one of two bulking agents, Collagen or Durasphere.
+A cystoscope (please refer to the cystoscopy visit for details) is used to deliver a bulking agent, typically Coaptite.
 The substance injected into the urethra will aid in better urine control.
 Numbing medication is administered prior to the injection of the bulking agent and may sting for a few moments.